 You can find all of the information you need about your obligations as an employer on the Health and Safety Executive website.

 Planning and preparing for adverse winter weather conditions is essential for businesses as when employees are kept safe and happy, the business itself can continue to operate too.
 As we can safely predict that the British weather will be typically unpredictable, it’s a wise idea to stock your janitorial cupboard with winter cleaning products from Bunzl CHS, so that your business can quickly and efficiently deal with weather conditions.

 A sturdy yard brush and snow shovel to help you clear pathways of snow and fallen leaves for your employees are both essential, then of course you’ll need to grit the pathways as early as possible to prevent ice from forming.

-For this you can use our Winter Grip Rapid Ice Melt or Rock Salt, which quickly melt snow and ice and prevents pathways and roads from re-freezing – and don’t forget your push-along salt spreader from EarthWay to easily and evenly distribute your dry Rock Salt on any surface.
+For this you can use our Winter Grip Rapid Ice Melt or Rock Salt, which quickly melt snow and ice and prevents pathways and roads from re-freezing – and don’t forget your push-along salt spreader to easily and evenly distribute your dry Rock Salt on any surface.

 Staying safe inside your business

 When it’s raining or snowing, it’s crucial that you take precautions against your employees slipping on wet floors around the entrances to your building.
 If you don’t have non-slip flooring already installed, our Floorline Entrance Mat will help to absorb water and prevent hazardous wet floors.